KailaniBailey/KailaniBailey/README.md

 *I originally joined Github in 2016 [@KailaniBayy](https://github.com/KailaniBayy)*.

 ## [CLICK HERE](https://github.com/KailaniBailey/KailaniBayy.Art/) FOR MY ART PORTFOLIO CREATIONS ^-^
+Here's a grid for my current projects:
+*Coming Soon*
 <!---
 KailaniBailey/KailaniBailey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.